Launched in 2009, the Masteka 2 is available for charter along the East coast of Australia and the South Pacific Islands.

 With a cruising range of up to 3000nm Masteka 2 has enormous capabilities for charter especially South Pacific cruising and remote destinations.

 MASTEKA 2’s cruising grounds may include the Great Barrier Reef, the Whitsundays and Sydney Harbour.
-With an itinerary tailored just for you and a crew dedicated to your enjoyment, your superyacht charter can be re-located to the region that best suits the experience you are seeking.
+With an itinerary tailored just for you and a crew dedicated to your enjoyment, your luxury yacht charter can be re-located to the region that best suits the experience you are seeking.

 The Great Barrier Reef is the world’s largest reef system comprising nearly 3,000 individual reefs and 900 islands – it is also the planet’s biggest single living structure made by billions of tiny organisms known as coral polyps.
 It stretches for over 2,600km, covering approximately 350,000 square kilometres.